jdcalus/STSA-Dashboard/README.md

 follow the steps below to add the Dashboard functionality to each of the respective Labs.

 ## IoT Lab Dashboard
-Click on the flow tab that has your IoT flows.
+Click on the flow tab that has your **BlueMix** IoT flows.
 Next add a "Link" node to the flow.

 ![install dashboard nodes](images/node-red-output-link.png)

-Drag the link node to the pallet and place it near the **environment** IoT node.
-Then connect the "environment" node to the "Link" node
+Drag the link node to the pallet and place it near the **Environment** IoT node.
+Then connect the "Environment" node to the "Link" node

 ![install dashboard nodes](images/connect-environment-link-node.png)